Joe Manchin: Political positions

-Voting rights

-On June 6, 2021, in an op-ed published in the Charleston Gazette-Mail, Manchin expressed his opposition to the For the People Act due to its lack of bipartisan support.
-But he has expressed his support for a reinforced version of the John Lewis Voting Rights Act and urged its passage in the Senate.
-Shortly thereafter, several Democratic lawmakers accused Manchin of supporting Jim Crow laws by opposing the For the People Act, a signature piece of legislation of the Democratic majority, aiming to expand voting rights, among other provisions.

-The bill has universal Republican opposition, and so would require the filibuster to be eliminated in order to pass.
-Manchin defended his opposition to it, saying, "I think there's a lot of great things in that piece of legislation, but there's an awful lot of things that basically don't pertain directly to voting."
-In the op-ed, he also elaborated on his view of eliminating the filibuster: "I cannot explain strictly partisan election reform or blowing up the Senate rules to expedite one party's agenda."
+Manchin is regarded as a centrist, bipartisan figure.
+He opposed Democratic President Barack Obama's energy policies, including his reductions and restrictions on coal mining.
+He supported Republican President Donald Trump's border wall and immigration policies and voted to confirm most of Trump's cabinet and judicial appointees, including Justices Neil Gorsuch and Brett Kavanaugh.
+He also opposed Democratic President Joe Biden's For the People Act and Build Back Better Act.
+Conversely, Manchin voted against repeated attempts to repeal Obama's Affordable Care Act, voted against the Tax Cuts and Jobs Act of 2017 during the first Trump administration, voted to convict Trump in both of his impeachment trials, voted against the confirmation of Trump Supreme Court nominee Amy Coney Barrett, voted to confirm Biden Supreme Court nominee Ketanji Brown Jackson, and sponsored the Inflation Reduction Act during the Biden administration.

 Legacy

 From 2021 until he became an Independent in 2024, Manchin was the only Democrat holding congressional or statewide partisan office in West Virginia.
 Although Democrats have not won West Virginia in a presidential election since 1996, or even a single county in the state since 2008, Manchin held his U.S. Senate seat from 2010 to 2025.

 Manchin's legacy has been described as complicated, including by Manchin himself.
 Manchin and Joe Biden both left office in 2025.

 In September 2018, GQ called Manchin "the last Democrat in Trump country."
 In October 2021, Richard Luscombe wrote in The Guardian that Manchin was a Democrat in name only because he opposed Biden's Build Back Better Act.
 In November 2023, the Associated Press called Manchin "the last in a line of formidable West Virginia Democrats who promoted coal interests", in line with Manchin's predecessors such as Robert Byrd, Jay Rockefeller, and Jennings Randolph.

 Senator Jon Tester said, "Manchin is going to be remembered as somebody who has been difficult to work with, but got a lot of things done".
 Tester unsuccessfully tried to persuade Manchin to change the Senate filibuster.
 Journalist Burgess Everett said Manchin's "name is now synonymous with any single member of Congress who's willing to hold up an entire party's agenda".

 After Kamala Harris lost the 2024 United States presidential election to Donald Trump, Manchin criticized many of the Democratic Party's positions and said that its brand was "toxic."
 Manchin said he will remain an independent and had no plans to run for political office in the future.